Mercedes-Benz EQS luxury sedan EV charging

 Charging the Mercedes-Benz EQS

-The EQS 450+’s rear axle mounted 245 kW electric motor provides the driver with 529 horsepower, 417 lb-ft of torque, and 350 miles of all-electric range.
+The EQS 450+’s rear axle mounted 245 kW electric motor provides the driver with 529 horsepower, 417 lb-ft of torque, and 350 miles of all electric range.
 The EQS 580 4Matic ups the ante with dual motors in the front and rear which offer 516 combined horsepower and 631 lb-ft of torque.
-Owners of the 4Matic EQS will have to surrender 10 miles of range for four-wheel drive.
+Owners of the 4Matic EQS will have lose 10 miles of range for four-wheel drive.

 According to the EPA, the EQS 450+ is the most efficient model, earning ratings of 97 MPGe city, 97 MPGe highway, and 97 MPGe combined.
 The EQS 580 has slightly lower ratings of 92 MPGe for city driving, but higher ratings for highway of 99 MPGe, leading to a combined rating of 95 MPGe.

-To take full advantage of fast home charging, Mercedes EQS owners will want to install a 48-amp home EV charger, such as the JuiceBox 48®, which has a standard J1772 plug that works with any electric vehicle on the market.
+To take full advantage of quick home charging, Mercedes EQS owners will want to install a 48 amp home EV charger, such as the JuiceBox 48, which has a standard SAE J1772 plug that works with any electric vehicle on the market.

 Mercedes-Benz EQS charging times & range